Upper School English

 English

-Throughout both the Power and Reading to Witness trimesters, students read, write, act, create, listen, watch, wonder, debate, and present; they work independently and collaboratively, use their questions as starting points for their work, and employ technology to deepen their learning.
-Ultimately, they find ways to connect the characters and themes to their own lived […]
+Throughout both the Power and Perspectives trimesters, students read, write, act, create, listen, watch, wonder, debate, and present; they work independently and collaboratively, use their questions as starting points for their work, and employ technology to deepen their learning.
+Ultimately, they find ways to connect the characters and themes to their own lived experiences and to

 English 10: American Literature